PerseusArkouda/ChatEvolvedDiscordBot/README.md

 ### 1) Install Docker
 (Required enabled Virtualization in your BIOS/UEFI.)
 #### Windows:
 Leave everything default on setup.
-It may ask to enable Hype-V. Say yes.
+It may ask you to enable Hyper-V. Say yes.
 https://hub.docker.com/editions/community/docker-ce-desktop-windows
 #### Linux:
 Install via your package manager.
 Ubuntu: